Yunomae, Kumamoto

 Yunomae (湯前町, Yunomae-machi) is a town located in Kuma District, Kumamoto Prefecture, Japan.
 As of 31 August 2024, the town had an estimated population of 3,475 in 1515 households, and a population density of 860 persons per km^{2}.
 The total area of the town is 48.41 km2.

 Geography

-Yunomae is located in the outheastern corner of Kumamoto Prefecture, about 80 kilometers south-southeast in a straight line from Kumamoto City (about 110 km by road), and about 24 kilometers east-northeast from Hitoyoshi City.
+Yunomae is located in the southeastern corner of Kumamoto Prefecture, about 80 kilometers south-southeast in a straight line from Kumamoto City (about 110 km by road), and about 24 kilometers east-northeast from Hitoyoshi City.
 The western part of the town, which is the urban center, is at the eastern edge of the Hitoyoshi Basin (Kuma Basin).
 The eastern and southern parts of the town occupy a corner of the Kyushu Mountains and have a steep topography.